 TBILISI, DFWatch–Non-governmental organizations have registered a legislative proposal in parliament on Wednesday that will obligate political parties to include women on their party lists for the parliamentary election.

-Currently, 77 out of the 150 members of parliament are elected from party lists, while the rest are majoritarians, who are elected from single mandate districts through the first-past-the-post system.
+Currently, 77 out of the 150 members of parliament are elected from party lists, while the rest are majoritarians, who are elected from single-mandate districts which means only one candidate is selected from each district.

 There is a discussion about abolishing the majoritarian system and have a purely proportional system in the 2016 parliamentary election.
 As it stands, the majoritarian system will not be abolished until the 2020 parliamentary election.